 Once the degree is posted, grade changes will be accepted for six weeks only.
 After six weeks has passed, no grade changes will be allowed for any courses on the official transcript.

 To participate in May Commencement, no more than 6 semester credit hours can remain outstanding after the spring term.
 The student must show proof of summer registration for these 6 or fewer credits in order to be placed on the list for August completion.
 To participate in December convocation, the undergraduate student must be registered for all courses that lead to completion of the degree at the end of the same fall term.

 Courses Older Than 10 Years

-> For returning students who wish to use courses completed more than 10 years prior, contact the Registrar’s Office.
-These courses will not apply to current degrees without special approval from the degree-granting department or division, and the department in which the course is taught.
+For returning students who wish to use courses completed more than 10 years prior, contact the Registrar’s Office.
+These courses will not apply to current degrees without special approval from the degree-granting department, and the department in which the course is taught.